pavolzbell/bump/README.md

 - `input` – sets version file input, default value depends on schema
 - `output` – sets version file output, default value depends on schema

-Paths can be set as absolute paths or a paths relative to `root` directory or to the current working directory in case of the `root` option
+Paths can be set as absolute paths or paths relative to `root` directory or to the current working directory in case of the `root` option

 #### Other